 Data should be collected for a specific, explicit, and legitimate purpose.
 The collection purpose should be clearly articulated, and no additional processing should be done that is incompatible with that purpose.

 However, data processing for archiving purposes in the public interest or for scientific, historical, or statistical purposes is not deemed incompatible with initial purposes and hence is given more freedom.

 3. Data Minimization

-The processing of personal data should only be conducted if the purpose of which cannot be achieved by other means.
+The processing of personal data should only be conducted if the purpose cannot be achieved by other means.
 Therefore, data minimization entails ensuring that the period for storing personal data is limited to a bare minimum.

 Organizations must ensure that personal data is accurate and reasonable steps must be taken to ensure that inaccurate and incomplete personal data is erased.
 Data that is not updated can end up being inaccurate, and data is as accurate as the purpose for which it is being processed.